pravega/pravega-samples/README.md

 # Pravega and Analytics Connectors Examples

-This repository contains code examples to demonstrate how developers can work with [Pravega](http://pravega.io).
-We also provide code examples to connect analytics engines such as [Flink](https://flink.apache.org/) and [Hadoop](http://hadoop.apache.org/) with Pravega as a storage substrate for data streams.
+This repository contains code samples to demonstrate how developers can work with [Pravega](http://pravega.io).
+We also provide code samples to connect analytics engines such as [Flink](https://flink.apache.org/) and [Hadoop](http://hadoop.apache.org/) with Pravega as a storage substrate for data streams.